-There are two main factors that can affect how much money you save by going solar.
+Probably not.
+Your utility company may charge fees on your bill that are not covered by your solar system’s production.
+There are two other factors that can affect how much money you save by going solar.

 First, will you use more or less power than your solar provider has agreed to provide?
 When you sign a contract to go solar, the solar power company agrees annually to provide you with a certain amount of power.
 The actual amount of power your system will vary by season.
 During the summer, it will produce the most electricity.
 During the winter, it will provide less.
 If you use more power than your system provides in any given month, you’re likely going to owe the power company at the end of the month.